cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section suggests four methods for enforcing domain separation from expand\_message variants, explains how each method achieves domain separation, and lists the situations in which each is appropriate.
-These methods share a high-level structure: the protocol designer fixes a tag DST\_ext distinct from DST\_prime and augments calls to H with DST\_ext.
+These methods share a high-level structure: the application designer fixes a tag DST\_ext distinct from DST\_prime and augments calls to H with DST\_ext.
 Each method augments calls to H differently, and each may impose additional requirements on DST\_ext.